Costco Employee Retirement Guide

 Introduction

-As a Costco employee approaching retirement, careful planning is essential to maximize your benefits and secure a comfortable future.
-This guide written by local Issaquah financial advisors focuses on key financial strategies and resources available to Costco employees in the final years of their career, helping you transition smoothly into retirement.
+As a Costco employee approaching retirement, careful planning is key to maximizing your benefits and securing a comfortable future.
+This guide, written by local Issaquah financial advisors, outlines financial strategies and retirement resources tailored to Costco employees in the final stretch of their careers.

 1. Retirement Savings Optimization